-Over the Corporation's three most recently completed financial years, the overall compensation to NEOs has decreased, largely as a result of reductions in the value of LTIP awards and annual bonuses awarded to NEOs.
-Given recent financial constraints facing the Corporation, and in agreement with the NEOs, the fixed component of NEO compensation, in CHF, was temporarily decreased by 20% effective November 1, 2015.
+During the 2014 through 2016 financial years, the overall compensation to NEOs decreased, largely as a result of reductions in the value of LTIP awards and annual bonuses awarded to NEOs.
+In response to industry uncertainty and in connection with efforts to constrain costs and preserve capital, the fixed component of NEO compensation was temporarily decreased by 20% for a period during 2015 and 2016.
 Until such decrease, the fixed component of NEO compensation had remained unchanged since January 1, 2013.
-In the case of Messrs.
-Ebsary, Kelly and Shillington, the decrease ceased to apply upon notice of their termination in February 2016.
-The corporate reorganization related to the departure of such NEOs involved the promotion of Mr. Querio to CEO with a restricted increase in base salary and the reassignment of other executive responsibilities internally to continuing employees without a commensurate increase in salary to such employees due, in part, to the Corporation's reduced scope of activity.
+The 2017 financial year is the first full year without compensation due to executives who departed during 2016.
+In general, since the 2016 reorganization of management, aggregate compensation paid to the NEOs is significantly lower than amounts paid historically.
+This is justified, in part, by the Corporation's reduced scope of activity as compared to earlier financial periods and continuing efforts to constrain costs.

-While a decreasing trend in executive compensation aligns with decreases in total shareholder return during the same period, there is not a direct correlation.
-See the section entitled 2016 Executive Compensation Decisions for more information regarding developments in executive compensation.
+See the section entitled 2017 Executive Compensation Decisions for more information regarding developments in executive compensation.

-2016 Executive Compensation Decisions
+2017 Executive Compensation Decisions